Giovanni Giolitti: 1921 election and resignation

 When workers' occupation of factories increased the fear of a communist takeover and led the political establishment to tolerate the rise of the fascists of Benito Mussolini, Giolitti enjoyed the support of the fascist squadristi and did not try to stop their forceful takeovers of city and regional government or their violence against their political opponents.

 In 1921 Giolitti founded the National Blocs, an electoral list composed by his Liberals, the Italian Fasces of Combat led by Benito Mussolini, the Italian Nationalist Association led by Enrico Corradini, and other right-wing forces.
 Giolitti's aim was to stop the growth of the Italian Socialist Party.

 Giolitti called for new elections in May 1921, but his list obtained only 19.1% of votes and a total of 105 MPs.
 The disappointing results forced him to step down.

 Rise of Fascism

 Still the head of the liberals, Giolitti did not resist the country's drift towards Italian Fascism.
-In 1921, he supported the cabinet of Ivanoe Bonomi, a social-liberal who led the Italian Reformist Socialist Party; when Bonomi resigned, the Liberals proposed again Giolitti as Prime Minister, considering him the only one who could save the country from civil war.
+In 1921, he supported the cabinet of Ivanoe Bonomi, a social-liberal who led the Italian Reformist Socialist Party; when Bonomi resigned, the Liberals proposed again Giolitti as prime minister, considering him the only one who could save the country from civil war.
 The People's Party of Don Luigi Sturzo, which was the senior party in the coalition, strongly opposed him.
-On 26 February 1922, King Victor Emmanuel III gave Luigi Facta the task to form a new cabinet.
+On 26 February 1922, King Victor Emmanuel III gave Luigi Facta the task of forming a new cabinet.
 Facta was a Liberal and close friend of Giolitti.